Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 #### :astronaut: The Gifted

-* Strenghts: Genius in improvisation, channels ideas from outer space.
+* Strenghts: Genius in improvisation, finds ideas from outer space.
 * Flaws: Chaotic, hard to repeat, does not communicate well.